LazosPap/path-of-exile-lab/README.md

 Path of Exile Lab is a web application that displays real-time Path of Exile market and laboratory related data using the **poe.watch API**.

-The goal of the project is to provide an easy way to explore Path of Exile economy data such as item prices, currencies, and lab related information through a clean and interactive interface.
+The goal of the project is to provide an easy way to explore Path of Exile economy data such as item prices and currencies related information through a clean and interactive interface.

 The application fetches data from a third-party API and visualizes it in a simple UI built with React.

+It shows for each available league that is currently running the price history of each league.

 ### Features